plunderludics/unity-hawk/README.md

 UnityHawk lets you run emulated games within a Unity project, using [BizHawk](https://tasvideos.org/BizHawk).

+Made as a tool for the development of [plunderludics](https://plunderludics.github.io/wiki/).

 ## Installation
 Add these two lines under `dependencies` in your `manifest.json`:
 ```